“Give,” said the Little Stream. But please…no armpit hairs on the deoderant. :)

 IF: Illustration Friday: UNBALANCED

-November 13, 2009 at 1:06 pm | In IF, flyfishing, illustration friday | 10 Comments
+November 13, 2009 at 1:06 pm | Posted in flyfishing, IF, illustration friday, Uncategorized | 10 Comments

 Tags: